BC Rural Centre Board of Directors

 EXTRAORDINARY TEAM OF PASSIONATE VOLUNTEERS, LEADERS, AND RURAL FOLKS.

-The strategic direction for the BC Rural Centre is set by an Advisory Committee of individuals from across the province.
-All of the Advisory Committee members are volunteers who bring a wealth of experience and background to the Committee.
-A small number of the Advisory Committee members form the Management Board for the BC Rural Centre.
+The strategic direction for the BC Rural Centre is set by our Board of Directors – amazing individuals from across the province.
+All of the Board and Advisory Committee members are volunteers who bring a wealth of experience and background to the Society.

 Grace McGregor BC Rural Centre